OmarAlesharie/PlayersClubsInfo/README.md

 # PlayersClubsInfo

-PlayersClubsInfo is a RESTful Practice-Only backend API for managing football clubs and players, with user authentication, role-based authorization, JWT access tokens, refresh-token rotation, token revocation, and PostgreSQL persistence.
+PlayersClubsInfo is a RESTful backend API for managing football clubs and players, with user authentication, role-based authorization, JWT access tokens, refresh-token rotation, token revocation, and PostgreSQL persistence.

 The project is implemented as an ASP.NET Core Web API and is designed as a practical backend project demonstrating CRUD operations, Entity Framework Core, ASP.NET Core Identity, JWT authentication, role-based authorization, PostgreSQL, and Docker-based development.